jplusplus/bb/README.md

 > Feeling impatient?
-Dive into some calculations we already prepared: [analysis.pdf](analysis.pdf)
+Dive into indicators for each municipality in [municipality_indicators.csv](municipality_indicators.csv), or check some of our calculations: [analysis.pdf](analysis.pdf)

 # Maternity clinic distances